 Once the deadline for the opportunity has passed (or you have "Closed" the call), no new submissions will be allowed.
 However, users will still be able to edit their submission, and Category Admins will be able to assist in fixing any incomplete submissions for any of the submitters who might need a little help.

-change or roll back a status change.
-For example, once the call for submissions is published, it cannot be set to the status of
+You cannot undo a status change or roll back a status change.
+For example, once the call for submissions is published, it cannot be set to the status of Not Published.

-change or roll back a status change.
+You cannot undo a status change or roll back a status change.
 For example, once listing is submitted, it cannot be set back to "Open for Edits"

 Status Legend